 The other evening as I was preparing to go out, my family were just starting to watch a film on TV about a girl who couldn’t ever leave her house, because she had been told her whole life that she had an immune deficiency that could kill her if she was exposed to germs.
 The film caught my attention, because it reminded me of the true story of Poets Elizabeth Barrett and Robert Browning.

 Elizabeth had spend most of her life as an “invalid”, lonely and isolated with her writing as a comfort, until a young man called Robert appeared on the scene.
 Elizabeth and Robert fell in love and because of Elizabeth’s father’s tyrannical control over her life thus far, the two felt they had no option but to run away together to get married.
-Then settling in Italy.
+Settling in Italy.

-However, Elizabeth loved her father and for many, years to come, sought to reach out to him, to rebuild their relationship.
+However, Elizabeth loved her father and for many, years to come, sought to reach out to him to rebuild their relationship.
 She faithfully wrote letter after letter to him, expressing her affection, describing her and Robert’s lives together.
 He never once responded.

 One day, years later, Elizabeth received a large parcel in the post.
 Excited to see that it was from her father, she tore open the package.
 Her excitement quickly turned to heartbreak.
 Inside was every letter she had written to her father, each one unopened – unread.